jh1777/library/projects/ui/README.md

 **Modular Architecture**: Our library follows a modular architecture, allowing you to pick and choose the components you need for your specific project requirements.
 Each component is self-contained and can be easily integrated into your Angular application, promoting code reusability and maintainability.

-**Customizability**: We understand that every aoolication has unique requirements.
+**Customizability**: We understand that every application has unique requirements.
 That's why our components are structured in a flexible way so a majority of use-cases can be fulfilled.

 **State-of-the-Art**: The library is developed to leverage current best practices and features for optimal maintainability and performance.

+# Common Input Properties

+### `isLoading`

+> boolean

+Indicates whether the content is still loading.
+If set to `true` the component will show a loading indicator.
+Default is `false`.
+When use building blocks consider using `isLoading` on most granular components.

+### `tooltip`

+> string

+Tooltip is an optional text that can be shown on mouse over for applicable components.
+In each component it is defined if this supports tooltips or not.

+### `data`

+> any

+This property can be optionally set to any value for further / future use.

+### `id`

+> string

+The Id can uniquely indentify the current item.
+All output events will emit this id (for example onClick events).

+### `errorMessage`

+> string

+If set the component will fallback in its error state and will show an overlay with the provided `errorMessage`.
+Any content or loading states will be overriden / hidden.
+Please make sure that this is understandable and short.

 # Default Components